Akuli/math-tutorial/geometry-and-trig.rst

 .. admonition:: Problem

-   A player moves 10 pixels up and 20 pixels right, just like in the previous problem.
+   The ball moves 10 pixels down and 20 pixels right, just like in the previous problem.
 How many pixels is that in total, measured diagonally?

 .. asymptote::